thoughtbot/griddler/README.md

 --------

-By default Griddler will look for a class to be created in your application called EmailProcessor with a class method implemented named process, taking in one argument (presumably `email`).
+By default Griddler will look for a class to be created in your application called EmailProcessor with a class method implemented, named process, taking in one argument (presumably `email`).
 For example, in `./lib/email_processor.rb`:

 ```ruby